 This feature allows the user to download videos for offline viewing similar to what Netflix is offering.
 Facebook too is looking to allow users to download videos that can be viewed in offline mode.

 Apart from introducing new HD video options to the Facebook video player in the app, Facebook is also working to allow users to select the resolution for video playback like YouTube allows.
 Facebook will also provide options for the users to select the desired playback quality for their videos.

 Easier notifications browsing

-The new update has been added with options which will make it easy for the users to browse through all the notifications.
-While reading, and clicking on Facebook notifications, in the early versions we had to go back and choose the other notification in the top-view.
+The new update has been added with options that will make it easy for the users to browse through all the notifications.
+While reading, and clicking on Facebook notifications, in the early versions we had to go back and choose the other notification in the top view.
 Now, two arrows have been added to the individual notifications view, using which users can easily move up and down through the notifications, without having to go back to the top view of the Notifications section.
-This feature will save lot of time of user which was consumed while browsing.
+This feature will save a lot of time users which was consumed while browsing.

 Floating Video Windows

-Another feature that Facebook is testing with small group of users is the floating video windows, which allows the users to watch the videos on Facebook while using other apps.
+Another feature that Facebook is testing with a small group of users is the floating video windows, which allow the users to watch videos on Facebook while using other apps.